WORK & LIFE BALANCE

 Continuously adding more items to our To Do lists isn't the route to well being.
-You don't have to follow through on every idle plan or half-baked project—you don't have to learn Spanish or how to ski.
-Arianna's advice is to assess our tasks and then drop them if they're not that important.
+You don't have to follow through on every idle plan or half-baked project—you don't have to learn French or how to skydive—unless you really want to.
+Follow Arianna's Huffington's advice in The Third Metric: assess your tasks and then drop them if they're not that important.
 This frees time and leaves more energy for what is most important to you.
+This includes family, friends, and following your own muse.
+Do you need creative time?
+Sports time?
+More nap time?
+Take it.
 You can say no.

 The key word here is YOU.
 We don't like to think of ourselves as quitters.
-So we go on and on, long after we've lost interest.
+So we go on and on, sticking to tasks long after we've lost motivation.
 Or we may be working so much overtime that life has lost its pleasure.
 Many of us forget that “life is not a dress rehearsal.”
-A weekend spent staring at a computer screen instead of with your friends or family—is still a weekend that's gone forever.
+A weekend spent staring at your iPad instead of with your friends or family—is still a weekend that's gone forever.

-Another comment that will probably stick in many memories from the talk in Toronto was the comment by Arianna H. that NO is a sentence.
+Saying no should be enough when other people press--or your silent worrier self does.
+Stop making excuses or thinking up reasons.
+No is sufficient.
+This is another take home from Arianna Huffington: NO is a sentence.
 Women tend to say, “No, because...”
 Men rarely do.
-The strong take home message was that saying no should be enough for not adding to your To Do List.
-Stop making excuses or thinking up reasons.
-No is sufficient.
-However high we may have advanced career-wise, most of us still say, “No, because..., as in, No, I can't finish that project at home tonight because the computer is on the fritz and my husband and the kids all have flu...”
+However high we may have advanced career-wise, most of us still say, “No, because..., as in, No, I can't finish that project at home tonight because my laptop is on the fritz plus all four kids have flu...”
 Try just saying no.

-Working smarter instead of harder or longer or more, as we now tend to do, may be the best route to the top for women.
+Work smarter instead of harder or longer or more—this may be the best route to the top for women, says Arianna H.

 On Changing Direction